-The Afrikaanderwijk in the south of Rotterdam is an has been going through a process of transformation.
+The Afrikaanderwijk in the south of Rotterdam is going through a transformation.
 By focusing on its small scaled multicultural character, the neighborhood could distinct itself from the new to develop suburbs that will surround it.

 Jeanne van Heeswijk in cooperation with Freehouse in Rotterdam

 TEAM: Roger Teeuwen creative direction, Lisa Reimann design